LandRegistry/find-property-information-prototype/app/views/private-beta-21/terms_of_use.md

 This service is for domestic and private use only.
 HM Land Registry is not responsible for any losses that may result if you use the service for commercial business or re-sale purposes.

 You can access the service from any [suitable internet-connected device and browser](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#browsers-to-test-in).
 You can print a copy of your purchased information and VAT receipts.
+Copies can be downloaded.

 The service is available every day but may be taken down for updates and maintenance.
 If you are logged in when this happens, you’ll receive notification on-screen.